hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 ### Create the HotRod Configuration File

 Tell HotRod how you want the generation to work.
-Create the file `hotrod.xml` (in the folder of your choosing and with any name) and add:
+Create the file `hotrod.xml` and add:

 ```xml
 <?xml version="1.0"?>